BlaqueDevs/se-assignment-day-4-software-project-management-Sharonmbuya/README.md

 No working software until the project is fully completed.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+ Agile works best for projects with evolving requirements, high uncertainty, or frequent client input.
+It’s ideal when flexibility, speed, and incremental delivery are crucial.
+ Examples:
+Software Startups – A new mobile app where user feedback drives feature development.
+E-commerce Platforms – Websites that require frequent updates and improvements.
+AI and Machine Learning Projects – Where models need continuous refinement based on new data.
+Game Development – Where mechanics, graphics, and features evolve based on testing and player feedback.

+When Waterfall is More Beneficial
+Waterfall is best for projects with well-defined requirements, strict regulations, or minimal expected changes.
+It works well for projects with clear deliverables and structured workflows.
+Examples:
+Government Projects – A national ID registration system where regulations require clear documentation.
+Construction Projects – Building a bridge where detailed blueprints and fixed steps must be followed.
+Banking Software – Developing a compliance-heavy financial application with strict security rules.
+Healthcare Systems – Implementing an electronic medical records system where data integrity is critical.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?